BushwackStudio/ElasticProbe/tests/cypress/README.md

 ### Running tests with WPProbe.com

-To run tests locally using an WPProbe.com endpoint, in place of running `npm run cypress:setup` during setup, run: `./bin/setup-cypress-env.sh --ep-host="https://" --es-shield="username:password" --ep-index-prefix="username"`, with the arguments populated with the details for your WPProbe.com endpoint.
+To run tests locally using an WPProbe.com endpoint, in place of running `npm run cypress:setup` during setup, run: `./bin/setup-cypress-env.sh --ep-host="https://" --es-shield="username:password" --ep-index-prefix="username" --probe-sid=subscription_id`, with the arguments populated with the details for your WPProbe.com endpoint.